Minestom/minestom.net/docs/setup/your-first-server.md

 :::
 With all of this done, all we need to do is run the `shadowJar` task to create a working uber (fat) jar for Gradle!
 (The jar will be put in `/build/libs/` by default).

-Here is a complete `build.gradle`/`build.gradle.kts` file with a few extra niceities added.
+Here is a complete `build.gradle`/`build.gradle.kts` file with a few extra niceties added.

 :::tabs
 === Gradle (Groovy)